MultiGripperGrasp: A Dataset for Robotic Grasping from Parallel Jaw Grippers to Dexterous Hands: METHOD: Dataset Generation

 \subsection{Controller Design}

-We need to design a controller to perform the closing motion for the grippers.
-For parallel jaw grippers, the control can be easily performed by setting the two fingers in their closing positions.
-For multi-finger grippers, the controller design is not straightforward.
-We cannot simply change all the finger joints since there are some joints that must remain static, e.g., to avoid lateral movement of the fingers.
-In this work, we manually identify a subset of joints and their joint values for the closing configuration for each gripper and use a position controller to control these joints to reach the closing configuration.
-We implemented the following two versions of the controller.
+The grasps, when initialized within Isaac Sim, are in contact or close to contact with the objects.
+However, a gripper controller is needed to exert force on the object to perform the grasp.
+For parallel jaw grippers, the control can be performed by setting the two fingers to their close position.
+On the other hand, for multi-finger grippers some joints must remain static, e.g., lateral movement of the fingers.
+Given the large amount of gripper, object, and pose combinations within our dataset, we opted for a simple controller that could be easily used with all the grippers.
+For each gripper, we manually identify a subset of joints to move and use a position controller to reach the gripper closing configuration.
+The following versions of the controller were implemented:

-\textbf{Position Control for Grasp Ranking.} For grasps generated from GraspIt!, most of them are already in contact with the object.
-In this case, we simply control the root joints of the fingers to reach their closing positions (see Fig.~\ref{fig:controller}(a)).
+\textbf{Position Control for Grasp Ranking. }For grasps generated from GraspIt!, We simply control the root joints of the fingers to reach their closing positions (see Fig.~\ref{fig:controller}(a)).
 The closing positions are manually specified for each gripper.

-\textbf{Position Control for Grasp Transfer.} To transfer a grasp from a source gripper to a target gripper, the joint configuration of the source gripper cannot easily be mapped to the target gripper.
-Therefore, we first set the joint configuration of the target gripper to the open configuration.
+\textbf{Position Control for Grasp Transfer.} To transfer a grasp from a source gripper to a target gripper, we first set the joint configuration of the target gripper to the open configuration.
 Then the controller closes all fingers until it comes into contact with the object.
-After that, the controller set the root joints of the fingers to reach their closing position (see Fig.~\ref{fig:controller}(b)).
+After that, the controller sets only the root joints of the fingers to reach their closing position (see Fig.~\ref{fig:controller}(b).